poktat/Language-Generation/_posts/2024-07-24-blog-post-I.md

 In the exploration, we can easily think of that this way of generation in the more complex practicing situation you need to do a lot of previous work on the semantic understanding and prompt of all the string candidates to achieve a meaningful natural language generation.
 Hidden compute costs could be a risk.

 However, for LLMs.
-We have this comparison：
+We have this comparison of analytic languages and synthetic languages：

 ![image](https://github.com/poktat/Language-Generation/blob/master/images/dif.png)